Get Tech Tips

 Technicians Don't Ask Social Questions

 If a technician is really stuck and needs some expert advice, then they MAY call another technician, but only after they have read everything they can on the problem they are facing and have taken a solid shot at Google or any other online resources they have.
-They don't call other technicians just because it's “easier to call” and “I just wanted to talk.”
+They don't call other technicians just because it's “easier to call” or they “just wanted to talk.”
 If you want to talk to another tech when you are both on the way home to catch up on the events of the day, then that's OK (we used to do this all the time in the days of radio dispatch), but technical questions are for specific technical answers, not for chit chat.

 I realized that I am not going to stop preferring technicians.